timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 .# Abstract

-This document describes best current practices for operating an RFC 8181 (A Publication Protocol for the Resource Public Key Infrastructure (RPKI)) publication engine and its associated publicly accessible rsync (RFC 5781) and RPKI Repository Delta Protocol (RRDP) (RFC 8182) repositories.
+This document describes best current practices for operating an RFC 8181 (A Publication Protocol for the Resource Public Key Infrastructure (RPKI))
+Publication Engine and its associated publicly accessible rsync (RFC 5781) and RPKI Repository Delta Protocol (RRDP) (RFC 8182) repositories.

 {mainmatter}